Codi Heuer

-Codi Dalton Heuer (born July 3, 1996) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Chicago White Sox, Chicago Cubs, Texas Rangers, and Detroit Tigers.
+Codi Dalton Heuer (/'hɔɪər/ HOY-ər; born July 3, 1996) is an American professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago White Sox, Chicago Cubs, Texas Rangers, Detroit Tigers, and Cleveland Guardians.
 Heuer played college baseball at Wichita State University.

 Amateur career

 Heuer was born and raised in Missoula, Montana, before moving to Fort Collins, Colorado before he began high school.
 Following the move, he attended Fossil Ridge High School in Fort Collins.
 In 2015, his senior year, he threw a complete game shutout in which he struck out 17 batters, a school record.

 He went undrafted in the 2015 Major League Baseball draft, and enrolled at Wichita State University where he played college baseball for the Shockers.
 In 2016, his freshman season at Wichita State, he appeared in 21 games (making two starts) in which he went 1–1 with a 9.12 ERA in 24 2/3 innings, and as a sophomore in 2017, he pitched to a 2–2 record and 4.42 ERA in 38 2/3 innings.
 In 2018, his junior year, he was Wichita State's Friday night starter, going 6–5 with a 4.31 ERA over 16 games (15 starts).